aztecrex/presentation-serverless/README.md

 really care because you only start it up once in a while.
 But if you are implementing an ephemeral computation, you don't want 60 seconds of startup to run 300ms of compute.

-Ephemeral operating environments don't offer many choices for implementation technology.
+Ephemeral computing environments don't offer many choices for implementation technology.
 AWS Lambda offers Node.js, Java, and Python.
 That's it.
 Technically, in Lambda, you can launch a native command by bundling it and shelling to it from your code but that's not an easy-to-maintain solution.